SurenBono/srotogargees/README.md

-... just global & local combo economy quick infos
+... just personal use on combo global & local financials quick infos...

-A.i Assistant: DeepSeek,CloudFlare
+A.i Assistants : DeepSeek,CloudFlare A.i

 tools:-